Parents Reminded to "Look Before You Lock" as Summer Months Approach

 Additionally, community members are encouraged to call 911 or a local emergency number if they see a young child in an unattended vehicle.

 If your child has been incorrectly supervised by a caregiver or left unattended in a vehicle, you may be eligible for file for damages.
-To learn more about your legal options, contact our car accident lawyers at (800) 374-8422.
+To learn more about your legal options, contact our personal injury lawyers in Baton Rouge at (800) 374-8422.